 “When I wrote this song, the words were quite different.
 It was about leaving school, wandering about town, hanging around outside porno movies and dirty bookshops and things like that — being very interested in sex but too frightened to get involved.
 Now it’s completely different.
 That was a function of all of us working together on the record, particularly Dave Gilmour and Bob Ezrin.”

 The finished track is one of the final creative collaborations between Roger Waters and David Gilmour.
 Only the chorus survived Waters’ original demo intact.
 The rest of the music was rewritten by Gilmour.
 A band demo version found on The Wall: Immersion features not only the earlier lyrics about “hanging around,” but have a different, pre-Gilmour melody.

 The outro of the song — the last 43 seconds — was obscured by sound effects consisting of a bit of dialog where Pink phones home.
 Fortunately, there are some little-known single releases which enable us to hear both the deleted sections and the entire unobscured track.
 On the live version, the phone call was sequenced on its own after the track and the outro was unobscured.

 The Phone Call Home

 The last 43 seconds or so of the album version are obscured with sound effects.
-In the story, while he’s on tour, Pink phones home.
+In the story, while he’s on tour, Pink places an international collect call home.
 Expecting to hear his wife, instead a man answers, says “Hello…” then abruptly hangs up.
 Repeat.
 This actually happened to Roger Waters during the band’s 1977 tour.

 Chris Fitzmorris is the voice of Pink’s wife’s lover in the call.
 The voice of the operator was a real long-distance operator who apparently was unaware that she was being recorded.
 She has never been identified.
 James Guthrie explained how they got the recording: